Garett-MacGowan/AI-Safety/Report and ReadMe/ReadMe.txt

 select the model to train (train on original un-noised data or new noise-added data).
 This script will output the accuracy results of the model you have run to console, so make sure you are running the script in a terminal, or in an interpreter.

 ***
-dataNoising.py
-***
-In its default state, dataNoising.py will execute and create data with instances of noise, each component taking up as much as 7% of the total volume of the original image.
-It will create 10 new images with noise for every image in the original dataset.
-Use this function if you would like to re-generate the new dataset.

-***
 inspectImages.py